pvjacl/pvjacl.github.io/src/pages/history/harmony-sculpture.md

 layout: '@layouts/GalleryLayout.astro'
 ---

 “Harmony” is a sculpture by [George Tsutakawa](https://en.wikipedia.org/wiki/George_Tsutakawa) located on the Washington State Fairgrounds near the location of the Remembrance Gallery.
 It is a memorial for the West Coast Japanese Americans who were interned during World War II.
+It is a memorial to the over 125,000 Japanese Americans living on the West Coast who were interned during World War II.
+Unveiled at the Fairgrounds in 1983, an accompanying sign was added in 2017, funded by a [National JACL](https://jacl.org/) Legacy Grant.

 ![The Harmony Sculpture](./_harmony-sculpture.webp)